 The worldwide smash FRIENDS, which Dunn co-wrote with the song’s performers American producer Marshmello and UK pop star Anne-Marie, has surpassed the industry benchmark of one billion streams since its release in February 2018, and has also achieved triple platinum status in Australia and Canada, and platinum in eight countries including the US, UK, Germany and France.

-The 1,000,000,000 List takes into account streaming numbers from all major services including Spotify, Apple Music, YouTube, Vevo, Amazon, Google Play and more, and is the first award of its kind to recognise a songwriter’s achievement.
+The 1,000,000,000 List takes into account streaming numbers from major services Spotify, Apple Music and YouTube, and is the first award of its kind to recognise a songwriter’s achievement.
 Dunn is published through Young & Vicious via a joint venture with Mushroom Music Publishing, and trophies were also presented to reps from both companies.

 Dunn, a QLD native who primarily works in and travels between London and Los Angeles, is part of a vanguard of Aussie and Kiwi songwriters, producers, and industry creatives including Sia, Sarah Aarons, and Joel Little making an impact in the international sphere of pop music writing.